lcoquus/personal-website/_build/html/_sources/introduction.md

 # Introduction: What is Electricity?

 Saturday morning.
 I'm sitting opposite a friend at a trendy inner city cafe.
 A napkin littered with esoteric diagrams and equations lies in front of me.
 He's almost finished his pancakes, but I've barely touched my hot breakfast.
 Is this the start of a revolutionary business enterpise?
-No. It's a futile attempt to answer the question, *what is electricity?*.
+No. It's my futile attempt to answer the question, *what is electricity?*.
 The issue is by no means my friend.
 He's an intelligent university student majoring in biology.
 I'm in my final year of an electrical engineering degree, so in theory I understand what's going on.
 In theory.
 The issue lies with electricity.

 ## The Problem with Definitions

+*Electricity* is one of those generic words which is so vaguely and inconsistently defined as to be unhelpful in any discussions of the thing itself.
+Is it the movement of electrons through a conductor?
+Well, yes, but there's more to it than that.
+Is it the same as lightning?
+Kind of, but not necessarily.
+What about electromagnetic radiation?
+Or static electricity?
+What are those, and how are they connected?
+These, and many more questions, quickly confuse and obfuscate any attempt to produce a concise definition.
+Therefore, my aim in this book is not so much to define what electricity is as *what it does*.
+What are the fundamental properties of electricity?
+How does it behave in different conditions?
+How can we use it effectively?
+By answering these queries, I hope that you will come to understand and appreciate electricity even more.

 ## Four Keys to Understanding Electricity